piotrpolak/pepiscms/README.md

     Modularity and consistency.
 An external modules can be written independent on the system core.
     System core can be upgraded without any modification in the current application at any time.

-    There are two kinds of modules - builtin (available in all projects) and project-space modules.
+    There are two kinds of modules - builtin (available in all projects) and user-space modules.
-    Modules can be enabled or disabled from the admin panel.
+    Modules can be enabled or disabled from the administration panel.
     A typical module consists from both admin and public controllers and support code.

     Read more about [modules](docs/MODULES.md).

 * **Advanced user and user right management**

     The user is granted a certain right above an entity.
-    Every single method has associated a minimal right above a certain entity.
-All violations of security policy are reported.
+    Every single controller method has associated a minimal right above a certain entity.

+    All violations of security policy are reported in system audit logs.

     You can create as many users as you want, you can assign a user to several groups, the security policy can be modified at runtime.

     Read more about [security policy](docs/SECURITY_POLICY.md).

 * **Audit logs**

-    All user actions and unexpected application behaviors can be tracked using an advanced log utility.
+    All user actions and unexpected application behaviors can be tracked down using an advanced log utility.
     PepisCMS provides a logging API and a console for analyzing system logs.

 * **User session security**

-    User session will expire after one hour of inactivity and the system will ask the user to authenticate again.
+    User session will expire after one hour of inactivity (configurable).
     The session is protected against session spoofing attack by validating the IP each time the system validates the user rights.